-Alternatively, if you have a big beautiful bay window or especially shapely architecture, a round rug will accentuate the curves.
-Clearly, they work well with both extremes of room shape; either to offset or to enhance what’s already there.
+Alternatively, if you have a big beautiful bay window or especially shapely architecture, a round rug will accentuate its curves.
+Basically, circular rugs can work well with any kind of room shape; either to offset or to enhance what’s already there.

 Lotus flower circular rug from The Rug Seller

-Our favourite tip is that, for larger areas, a round rug is perfect for defining a cosy reading corner.
-So next time you’re browsing rugs online and your eye skips instinctively over the circular species, maybe go back and have a think about it.
+And for larger areas, a round rug is perfect for defining a cosy reading corner.
+So next time you’re browsing rugs and your eye skips instinctively over the circular species, why not take the plunge?